Haapsalu-Kutsehariduskeskus/av/Project/part2.md

    - Switches build a MAC address table by learning which devices are connected to which ports
    - When a frame arrives, the switch checks its MAC address table and forwards the frame only to the appropriate port

-2. **LAN Connectivity**:
+2. **VLAN Configuration**:
-   - Multiple switches can be connected to extend a LAN
-   - PCs connected to different switches can communicate as if they were on the same segment
-   - No router is needed since all devices are in the same subnet (10.20.1.0/24)
+   - VLANs (Virtual LANs) allow logical segmentation of a network
+   - In this setup, both PCs are placed in VLAN 20
+   - Traffic between switches must flow through a trunk link that can carry multiple VLANs
+   - Trunk links use 802.1Q tagging to identify which frames belong to which VLANs

 3. **Direct vs. Indirect Connectivity**:
-   - Unlike Part 1, the PCs are not directly connected to each other
+   - The PCs are not directly connected to each other
    - Traffic must flow through the switches, which demonstrates how most real networks operate
    - This provides scalability as more devices can be added to either switch